ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ## Communication

 In light of the COVID-19 pandemic and national lockdown, our team was unable to meet in person to discuss the system design, implementation and write code together.
-Therefore it was essential that we kept in regular contact with each other.
+Therefore, it was essential that we kept in regular contact with each other.
 We did this via the communication platform, Microsoft Teams, which we felt was an excellent platform for hosting meetings.

 The reasons for this are as follows.
 First, by the beginning of TB2 we were all very familiar with the platform, since it had formed the basis of nearly all our taught modules on the MSc.
 Second, we decided that given its messaging and video conferencing functionality we could easily move between typed messages and face-to-face discussions.
 The former were very useful throughout the day, as a way of sharing thoughts, ideas and developments concerning the project.
 The latter enabled us to simulate the type of face-to-face conversation that we would have in the lab were in not for the national lockdown.